canjs/can-stache-element/docs/disconnectedCallback.md

 @function can-stache-define-element/lifecycle-methods.disconnectedCallback disconnectedCallback
 @parent can-stache-define-element/lifecycle-methods 4

-@description A lifecycle hook called after the component's element is removed from the document.
+@description A lifecycle hook called after the element is removed from the document.

 @signature `disconnectedCallback()`